ljstaib/news-analyzer/README.md

 Phase 3 Deliverable 1: Completed.
 Data storage defined in DataStorageStrategy.pdf.
 Code has started to be updated to incorporate MongoDB.
 Please see NewsAnalyzerDemo3_1.mov for a demonstration of my current API.
 Data is pulled from MongoDB.

-Phase 3 Deliverable 2: In progress.
-Data being stored in database, can store PDF files as TXT.
-Just need to add text field to files database or create separate text database.
+Phase 3 Deliverable 2: Completed.
+Data being stored in database, can store text data of PDF files and TXT files.
+Created separate field "Text" in files database for each file.
+Please see "TextConversionWithFileUpload.mov" for my latest demo.
+Also please see "MongoDBFiles.png" for a view of the updated database.

 TODO:
+- Add more testing
 - Authentication system
-- Webpage functionality
-- Host new website on S3
+- Host website on S3
-- Store file data (text)

 Phase 1:
 --------------------------------------------------------------------------------------------------------------------------------